Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## Other bits

 I stand my fern specimens on a bit of blutac on top of a paint pot. <br>
-The lens of the camera needs to be slightly propped up to be horizontal and I do that
+The lens of the camera needs to be slightly propped up to be horizontal and I do that by putting the shaft of a screwdriver under it sideways.
+It looks a bit rough and ready, but it works really well, as it is effectively a very slightly inclined wedge so can be adjusted in very slight increments to get exactly the right angle for the lens.